TGuichoux/2D-or-not-2D/README.md

 # 2D or not 2D ?
-This is the official repository for our paper: _2D or not 2D: How does the dimensionality of gestures representation affect 3D co-speech gesture generation?_
+This is the official repository for our paper: _2D or not 2D: How does the dimensionality of gestures representation affect 3D co-speech gesture generation?_ Téo Guichoux, Laure Soulier, Nicolas Obin, Catherine Pelachaud.

 [Arxiv](https://www.arxiv.org/abs/2409.10357)